-Carla lives in Portland with her husband, three daughters, giant dog, and two cats.
+Carla lives in Portland with her family, a giant dog, and two cats.
 They enjoy picking berries, swimming, baking, cycling, making art, and dreaming about summer.

 What Carla will do for you: Carla manages all NWSC marketing efforts including communication and advertising.
-She develops and implements campaigns and marketing strategy to reach new intended families and surrogates.
+She develops and implements campaigns and marketing strategies to reach new intended families and surrogates.

 Prior to joining NWSC, Veronica worked for 10 years as the Director of Travel for an airline and most recently as an event coordinator and community advocate in McMinnville, Oregon.
 In addition, Veronica regularly volunteers at her kids’ schools, the McMinnville Chamber of Commerce, Habitat for Humanity, and more.
 Veronica loves sharing her passion for surrogacy every day.
 She is an experienced surrogate with NWSC who was worked with families in both France and Australia.
 Watch the French Documentary “Two Men and a Cradle” about her and the French family!

 Veronica lives in McMinnville with her husband, two children, two dogs, a cat, and six chickens!
 In her “free” time, she enjoys baking and trying new recipes, traveling the world, and spending time with her family.